Corporate Governance

 Audit Committee

-The Audit Committee (“AC”) held four meetings since the date of the last Director’s report and carried out the functions of an audit committee as specified in the terms of reference approved by the Board of Directors.
-In carrying out its functions, the AC reviewed the overall scope of both the external and internal audits and met with the auditors to discuss the results of their examinations and their evaluation of the organisation's system of internal controls.
-The AC also reviewed the finance policies and financial statements of the organisation.
+The Audit Committee (“AC”) held four meetings since the date of the last Directors’ report and carried out the functions of an audit committee as specified in the terms of reference approved by the Board of Directors.
+In carrying out its functions, the AC reviewed the overall scope of both the external and internal audits and met with the auditors to discuss the results of their examinations and their evaluation of Ren Ci’s system of internal controls.
+The AC also reviewed the finance and business office policies and financial statements of Ren Ci.

-In addition, the AC reviewed and endorsed the Internal Audit and CSA plans for the next two financial years.
-This is to ensure continued validation on the adequacy of Ren Ci's internal controls, and to ensure that recommendations to improve the efficiency and effectiveness of these internal controls are implemented.
+Ren Ci engaged internal auditor Baker Tilly Consultancy (Singapore) Pte.
+Ltd. to review and ensure continued validation on the adequacy of Ren Ci’s internal controls, and to ensure that recommendations to improve the efficiency and effectiveness of these internal controls are implemented.

 Building Committee